West Chester-Based Tech Company Assists Underprivileged Communities in Chester County - NewsBreak

 Related

-Jack Albright.Image via Boyertown Area High School at Dunkin'.
-Dunkin’ of Greater Philadelphia — in conjunction with Scholarship America (a Minn.-based philanthropic organization) — has poured $100,000 in academic scholarships to 20 students the Lehigh Valley, Phila. collar counties, South Jersey, and Del.
+Dunkin’ of Greater Philadelphia — in conjunction with Scholarship America (a Minn.-based philanthropic organization) — has poured $100,000 in academic scholarships to 20 students in the Lehigh Valley, Phila. collar counties, South Jersey, and Del.
+The goal is simple: to ease the financial burden, even in small...

-Community Health & Dental Care, Pottstown, to Hold Aug.
-Event, Boosting Spirits and Creating Smiles

-Community Health & Dental Services celebrates National Health Center Week with an Aug.
-12 fair at its Pottstown location.
-Community Health & Dental Care (CHDC) is holding an Aug.
-12 health fair as part of the awareness-lift behind National Health Center Week (Aug 7–13, 2022).
-The free event runs...

 RELATED LOCAL CHANNELS